 Growing up, I remember thinking that women were somehow “better” than men.
 And, my evangelical Christian mindset made me perceive them as more “innocent” than guys.
-I based this on the women I tended to hang out with and who gave testimonies at church events.
+I based this on the women I tended to hang out with, and the ones who gave testimonies at church events.
 They conveyed (or at least I picked up) an air of near asexuality or at least complete sexual control and/or repression.

-It actually makes perfect sense that I was constantly “friend zoned,” because I would never venture into that area of their sexual feelings, ironic since that is where attraction comes from, and it is attraction that I wanted.
-It isn’t shocking that the guys that assumed sexual rapport with women, i.e. that women were full sexual beings capable of having sexual feelings, tended to connect with them on that level.
+It actually makes perfect sense that I was constantly “friend zoned,” because I would never venture into that area of their sexual feelings.
+It’s ironic, because I wanted their sexual/romantic attention more than anything.
+It isn’t shocking that the guys who assumed sexual rapport with women, i.e. understood that women were full sexual beings capable of having sexual feelings, tended to connect with them on that level.

 The lesson is that women are sexual beings.
 Just because women are more tight-lipped about it, and less overt, they nonetheless are sexual beings.
-In fact a recent study showed that when women were forced to be honest (the researchers had to make them think they were hooked to a lie detector to get the truth!), women are just as sexual as men.
+In fact a recent study showed that when women were absolutely forced to be honest (the researchers had to make them think they were hooked to a lie detector to get the truth!), women are just as sexual as men.

 So, if you are one of the white knights who think women aren’t sexual, and don’t believe me or the above study, just look around at the women you are slowly “getting to know” on a non-sexual level.